mak3r/i2c-arduino-slave/README.md

 * Tests must be run from a Master with `i2c-tools` installed.
 * The Arduino must have the program loaded an the reset pin wired to pin 12
 * Copy the `Makefile` and `test/` directory to the same location on master
-* From the location of the Makefile, run `make target`
+* From the location of the Makefile, run `make i2c-test`
-* Also, it's possible to create an output log with `make target >> make.log 2>&1`
+* Also, it's possible to create an output log with `make i2c-test >> make.log 2>&1`
 * Sometimes there are errors with i2c-tools in which an erroneous value `XX` is received.
 This causes errors like the following in the output.
-Note: the Unexpected value is blank
+Note: the Unexpected value is blank.
+This is likely caused by how the arduino does *clock pulse streching* for I2C.
     ```
 	Error: Read failed
 	FAIL: Expected register 0x31 value to be 0x00